How to Write the Emory Supplemental Essays 2020-2021

 - Which book, character, song, or piece of work (fiction or non-fiction) represents you, and why?

-- If you could witness a historic event first-hand, what would it be, and why?
+- If you could witness any event (past, present, or future) first-hand, what would it be, and why

 This prompt might throw you off a little.
 After all, how can you figure out what the school is even looking for?
 Don’t panic.
 All the university wants is to know about you.
 You definitely don’t have to come up with a response that you believe is super deep and intellectual.
 Don’t say that The Great Gatsby represents you if you actually hated it in English class just because you think Emory is looking for a particular answer. i As cheesy as it sounds, just be yourself.
 Admissions officers want to get to know you.
 So no matter what historic event you or song you pick, make sure the personal connection is clear.

 The important part among the first two options is the “why.”
 Why does a certain piece of writing or a particular event hold importance to you?
-If you choose the third option, remember that you have one tweet, and you have to let it speak for itself.
-What encapsulates what you have to offer?
+If you choose the third option, remember that that you and your hypothetical roommate are attending Emory.
+Think about how you would want to take advantage of the resources Emory has to offer — alongside your roommate.
+You should also let them know facts about you — especially regarding living with you!

-Whether you choose to focus your answer on a character or a tweet, remember that you don’t have to force yourself to be witty if you’re not a witty person.
+Whether you choose to focus your answer on a character or a letter to your roommate, remember that you don’t have to force yourself to be witty if you’re not a witty person.
 Let your answers come to you naturally.
 Admissions officers have had years of experience reading answers to questions such as these.
 They know if you’re trying too hard to guess what you think they want to hear rather than how you actually feel.

 Further Tips for Writing the Emory Supplemental Essays 2020-2021